 Big data analytics is empowered by machine learning or statistical algorithms to process big data and understand meaningful information out of it.
 Consequently, it is important to process those data within a limited time.
 Major big data frameworks have been developed according the dataflow model which represents a computation as a graph consisting of processing nodes and communicating edges.
 The Big data platforms such as Hadoop [4], Spark [5], Flink [6], Heron [7] and others are examples of such systems.
 These systems are required to execute jobs that take less than a minute to many hours to long running as in streaming jobs.
 The performance of Big data platforms depends on how effectively both the workloads are handled and processed in an efficient way.
 In general, big data applications or jobs consists of the asynchronous tasks in the form of functions.
-For example map and reduce are well-known functions in big data systems.
+For example, map and reduce are well-known functions in big data systems.
 The map task processes each input data block and produce the intermediary results whereas the reduce tasks process the intermediary results and produce the final output.
 Additionally, big data applications may receive input data in a batch mode or streaming mode.
 Hence, it is mandatory to effectively schedule those tasks with an appropriate input data.

 The process of scheduling the tasks into the cluster resources in a manner that minimizes task completion time and resource utilization is known as Task Scheduling.
-The main functional requirements of task scheduling are scalability, dynamism, time and cost efficiency, handling different types of processing models, data and jobs, etc. The other major objectives of task scheduling are reducing the number of task migrations and allocating the number of dependent and independent tasks in a near optimal manner which decreases the overall computation time of a job and improves the utilization of cluster resources effectively.
+The main functional requirements of task scheduling are scalability, dynamism, time and cost efficiency, handling different types of processing models, data and jobs, and so on.
+The other major objectives of task scheduling are to schedule the independent and dependent tasks and reduce the number of task migrations in an optimal way which improves the computation time and utilization of cluster resources.
 In addition to that, the big data platforms construct the task graph per job which can be generated either in a static or dynamic mode.
 Hence, the task scheduling should have the ability to handle and schedule both static and dynamic task graphs.

-A dataflow framework designed to process data, consists of well defined layers such as a communication, resource scheduling, task system, and distributed data abstraction.
+A dataflow framework designed to process data, consists of well defined layers such as communication, resource scheduling, task system, and distributed data abstraction.
 The design decisions made at each layer determines the the applications supported efficiently.
 We find that modern systems are designed with a fixed set of design choices at these layers rendering them suitable for narrow set of applications.
 Twister2 [8] is a big data system designed to overcome some of the shortcomings of monolithic designs of current big data systems by introducing a clear component based approach to big data.
 Because of this, Twister2 needs to support a broad range of task scheduling capabilities.
 We take Twister2 as an integral part of our discussion to introduce some of the requirements of big data application.
-In summary, the main contributions of this research paper are:
+The main contributions of this research paper are summarized below: